-corporations,4 so the composition of State combined groups may change as a result of the new classification rules too.
-There are also new State (but not City) mandatory combination rules for certain REITs and RICs that are owned by 9-A corporations.5 New York's variegated schemes now make it even more exciting to figure out which entities belong in which return in each jurisdiction.
+Taxpayers should keep in mind that the new State combination rules apply only to general business corporations taxed under New York's Article 9-A; a different set of combination rules continues to apply to banking corporations.
+There are, however, new amendments governing the State (but not City) classification of corporations as banking corporations, so the composition of State combined groups may change as a result of the new classification rules too.
+There are also new State (but not City) mandatory combination rules for certain REITs and RICs that are owned by 9-A corporations.
+New York's variegated schemes now make it even more exciting to figure out which entities belong in which return in each jurisdiction.

-Historically, both New York State and New York City premised combination on three factors: (1) common ownership, defined by 80% of the vote; (2) a unitary business; and (3) "distortion" - specifically a determination that failure to file on a combined basis would understate the income of a New York taxpayer - generally tested under Internal Revenue Code § 482 principles.
+Historically, both New York State and New York City premised combination on three factors:

+- 1. common ownership, defined by 80 percent of the vote; - 2. a unitary business; and - "distortion", specifically a determination that failure to file on a combined basis would understate the income of a New York taxpayer, Sgenerally tested under Internal Revenue Code Sec.
+482 principles.

 The regulations issued under the prior statute provide that distortion would be presumed whenever there were "substantial intercorporate transactions," with the burden then falling on the taxpayer or the government (depending upon who was resisting combination) to prove the absence of distortion.
 The distortion requirement frequently led to significant controversies, and extensive (and expensive) litigation featuring dueling experts on intercorporate transfer prices.
 It also vexed the Department when taxpayers prevailed with their transfer pricing analyses.

 Reacting to the contentiousness of the distortion requirement, the 2007 State legislation seeks to substitute a bright line test for mandatory combination.
 The key feature of the legislation is the codification of the previously presumptive "substantial intercorporate transactions" standard ("SubIT") as now mandating combination.
-Specifically, the statute now provides that "related corporations' ... shall make a combined report covering any related corporations if there are substantial intercorporate transactions among the related corporations, regardless of the transfer price for such intercorporate transactions.
+Specifically, the statute now provides that "'related corporations' ... shall make a combined report covering any related corporations if there are substantial intercorporate transactions among the related corporations, regardless of the transfer price for such intercorporate transactions.
 It is not necessary that there be substantial intercorporate transactions between any one corporation and every other related corporation.
-It is necessary, however, that there be substantial intercorporate transactions between the taxpayer and a related corporation or collectively, a group of such related corporations."
-The statute further provides that, in testing for SubIT, "[a]ctivities and transactions that will be considered include, but are not limited to," six types of activities, among them "incurring
+It is necessary, however, that there be substantial intercorporate transactions between the taxpayer and a related corporation or collectively, a group of such related corporations."11 The statute further provides that, in testing for SubIT, "[a]ctivities and transactions that will be considered include, but are not limited to," six types of activities, among them "incurring expenses that benefit, directly or indirectly, one or more related corporations," and "transferring assets, including such assets as accounts receivable, patents or trademarks from one or more related corporations."12